gargsaar/singlepage_website_ni/_posts/2020-06-05-python-underscores-and-dunders-demystified.markdown

 author: sarthakgarg
 paginate: true
 ---
-Python has so many hidden gems that even knowing a few of them can put you in the league of advanced programmers.
-And one of them is **Underscores and Dunders**.
+Python has so many awesome, but unknown features that even knowing a few of them can put you in the league of advanced programmers.
+One of them is **Underscores and Dunders**.

-In this post, I’ll discuss all the five underscore patterns available in Python, and how they affect the behavior of Python programs.

 Single and double underscores have a meaning in Python variable and method names.
 Some of that meaning is merely by convention and intended as a hint to the programmer—and some of it is enforced by the Python interpreter.

+In this post, I’ll discuss all the five underscore patterns available in Python, and how they affect the behavior of Python programs.

 1. ### Single Leading Underscore:**_var**

 Python doesn't have a strong distinction between "private" and "public" variables like Java does.

-A single underscore (prefix) before variable name can be used to indicate that the variable is meant for internal use.
+So, to indicate that a variable is meant for internal use, a single leading underscore (prefix) is used before the variable name.

 ```
 Class Pub:
   def __init__(self):
     self.name = 'John Doe'
-    self._age = 16

-u = Pub()
-print(u._age) #allowed, but bad coding ethics
+    self._in = 16 #allowed, but bad coding ethics
 ```

 If a leading underscore is used in the variable name, it is generally not enforced by the Python interpreter and is only meant as a hint to the programmer.